chadtripod/documentation/Armory-Spinnaker-Quickstart-1.md

 ![No CREATE Permission](/AWS-Roles-Spinnaker.png)

-### AWS Prep for Spinnaker Create 2 AWS Roles to deploy from Spinnaker to AWS
+### In this step we will configure 2 AWS Roles for Spinnaker to deploy to your AWS environment

 1. Create - **"Spinnaker-Managed-Role"**